ah-jia/recipe-loaf-bread-poolish-starter-dough/README.md

 2. Mix till elastic & smooth.
 Cling wrap and proof 1 hour (do the finger test by pressing finger into centre of dough, the depression should remain).
 3. Punch out dough on countertop.
 Divide into 3 equal portions (150g).
 Cover and rest 10 minutes.
 4. Roll out each portion, then fold 1/3 inward front down and bottom up.
 5. Roll out lengthwise and swisssroll up.
-Place into loaf pan and proof 1 hour.
+Place the 3 rolled up dough side by side in a loaf pan & cover loosely with plastic wrap.
+Proof 1 hour.
-6. Cover the loaf pan and bake in preheated oven at 190degC for 35-40 minutes.
+6. Slide in the cover of loaf pan and bake in preheated oven at 190 deg C for 35-40 minutes.
 7. Slice after bread has cooled, at least 1 hour.

 [Back to homepage](https://ah-jia.github.io/)